 Can a ball of gas do all this?
 Stars do possess virtuous qualities: they are bright (light has always meant knowledge, sometimes goodness), predictable, unaffected, relatively constant.
 They give us direction and security.

 One of my favorite features of humanity is we allow meaning to exist apart from knowledge.
 Stars are a metaphor.
-“Metaphor is a way of thinking before it is a way of seeing” writes James Geary in his curious and methodical study of metaphor, I is An Other.
-Geary continues:
+“Metaphor is a way of thinking before it is a way of seeing” writes James Geary in his curious and methodical study of metaphor.

 Metaphor systematically disorganizes the common sense of things – jumbling together the abstract with the concrete, the physical with the psychological, the like with the unlike – and reorganizes it into uncommon combinations.